 Long queues at check-in

 If long queues at check-in have negatively impacted your journey, you should contact the airline you flew with to raise your issue via the Resolver homepage.
 Their staff are responsible for making sure check-in queues move at a reasonable speed, allowing customers to check in on time.

-Most airport parking areas are managed by private parking companies.
-If you’ve had an issue with a private parking firm, you should raise it directly with them via the Resolver homepage.
+Many airport parking areas are managed by private parking companies.
+If you’ve had an issue with a private parking firm that isn't owned and operated by an airport, you should raise it directly with them via the Resolver homepage.

 If you’ve had a problem with a retailer within an airport, you should complain directly to the retailer in question via Resolver’s homepage.

 We have 5,198 pages of rights advice for you covering 6,952 companies and organisations across 17 public & private sectors.
 Feel free to browse companies for this specific issue - they're all listed below - but the quickest way to find the best rights for you is by using our unique Rights Finder to access our extensive database of advice.